XiaosuTong/Spatial/NARR/README.md

 ## Satellite Data: ##

-*  Geostationary IR Channel Brightness Temperature - GridSat B1
+*  **Geostationary IR Channel Brightness Temperature - GridSat B1**

-There are three variables in this satellite data, infrared window observation for temperature,
+There are three variables in this satellite data, infrared window observation for brightness temperature, infrared water vapor observation, and visible channel observation.
+Spatial resolution is about 8km (which is about 0.07 degree in lon and lat) from 70S to 70N.
+For 1980 to present, every 3 hour observations.

 ## Reanalysis Data: ##

 Reanalysis datasets are created by assimilating ("inputting") climate observations using the same